 EXPERIMENT: take a bit of paper and identify something current in your life – preferably a minor obstacle – and consider:

-‘What sense did you make of it?’
-(What is the Meaning in that situation?).
-NB This may be more difficult than it first seems.
-Give yourself time, if needs be; put things down and come back to your results, if needs be).
+NB As a seemingly brief experiment, this may be more difficult to complete than is first obvious.
+Give yourself time, if needs be; put things down and come back to your results, if needs be.

 ‘What are your strengths?’
 (What access to Power resources do you have?)

-…and asks if these questions help you know:
+…and asks if these questions help you know….

-What do you want?
+What do you want (that is different)?

-How will you get what you want?
+How will you get what you want (make it different)?

 What stops you getting what you want?

-Who or what do you need, in addition, now, to get what you want?.
+Who or what do you need, in addition, now, to get what you want?

-The questions, here, leave off assessment in the traditional form, and seek to cast light on what you understand about your current circumstances.
+It may cast light on what you understand about your current circumstances.